How much do window cleaners earn?

 How much do people make from cleaning windows as an apprentice?

-If you’re planning to start a career in window cleaning, you’ll want to know how much you can earn as an apprentice.
+If you’re planning to start a window cleaning career, you’ll want to know how much you can earn as an apprentice.

 Below are the average figures for a trainee window cleaner in the UK: